lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 Message is byte granularity.
 Lower 3 bits [2:0] are ignored.

 When `STATUS.hmac_idle` is 1, this register can be written by software.
+Outside of this window, writes can cause unpredictable results.
 - Offset: `0xe4`
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`